 Scripture Reading: Luke 21 - 22 …

 Chapter 21 begins with a simple observation: A poor widow putting all she had into the temple treasury.
 Why would she do such a thing?
-We know nothing more about her other than this, but Jesus commends her for giving out of her poverty, while others gave out of their wealth.
+Jesus commends her for giving out of her poverty, while others gave out of their wealth.
 Jesus warned often about the lure of money and material things, and by her giving this widow displayed her dependence on God and perhaps her anticipation of soon entering God's kingdom in heaven.
 It was not her gift that would get her to heaven, but the surrendering of all she had to offer, trusting God to provide … her faith in the coming Savior.
-She could not know that He was watching her as she gave her offering.
-We should consider that as we give ours!

 The rest of Chapter 21 parallels part of Matthew 24, as Jesus tells the disciples that the temple will be destroyed and they ask Him when all these things will happen.
 As in the Matthew's Gospel, Jesus warns them not to be deceived.
 Some will come and claim to be the Christ and set dates, but there would be many things that had to happen BEFORE He came.
 If they were listening to Jesus, they could not have imagined that it would happen soon.